You are here

 This is the first class of the Principles of Valuation (POV) course of study of the American Society of Appraisers (ASA) for Personal Property and Gems and Jewelry Appraisers.
 The first of four (4) required courses, this course provides individuals wishing to become appraisers with an introduction to the profession and basic concepts necessary for appraisal practice.
 These concepts are expanded throughout the three remaining courses.

-PG202 Introduction to Personal Property Valuation with Patricia Atwood - January 8-11
+PP202 Introduction to Personal Property Valuation with Patricia Atwood - Tuesday, January 14 - Friday, January 17, 2020

 In the second course (PP202), participants learn about the development (research and analysis) necessary to prepare an appraisal.